 - Writing Down Allowance (WDA)

-Items you purchase for use in your business are defined as ‘plant and machinery’ and covers not just equipment but certain type of costs as well.
+Items you purchase for use in your business are defined as ‘plant and machinery’ and cover not just equipment but certain types of costs as well.
 You can deduct the purchase cost of qualifying items from your profits using AIA.

 - Computers, office equipment, office furniture